MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 - Transaction Type Limit = Account, Proxy or QR.

-- Transaction Type Limit = Any number of trasnaction types bundled together, it can be configured from the Backoffice as well.
+- Transaction Type Limit = Any number of transaction types bundled together, it can be configured from the Backoffice as well.

 - User Segment Limit = for each customer based on their income and job, they are inserted into a certain segment.